Deciding whether to proceed with assessment

 "The local authority must give its reasons for this decision where it decides not to proceed."
 (9.17)

-- You have 2 months from the date of the letter in which to lodge an appeal against a decision.
+- You have 2 months from the date of the decision letter, or one month from the mediation certificate (whichever is the later), in which to lodge an appeal against a decision.

 Decision to carry out an EHC needs assessment